 Ready to unleash the full potential of your new full fibre connection?
 Perfect!
 Let's walk through the steps to get your router up and running smoothly, minus the tech jargon.

-Step 1: Unbox the Essentials ๐Ÿ“ฆ
+Step 1: Unbox the Essentials ๐ฆ

 Take a moment to unbox your new Home Unity router.
-Inside, you'll find the essential components โ€“ power adapter, router, red ethernet cable, and a yellow ethernet cable.
-Simple, right?
+Inside, you'll find the essential components โ power adapter, router, and ethernet cable.
+If you get a DSL filter and a grey RJ11 cable, keep these safe.

-Step 2: Find your OFNL Modem ๐ŸŒ
+Step 2: Find your OFNL Modem ๐

 Look and find your OFNL modem (see below), often found in cloakrooms, under the stairs or in little white plastic cupboards in your home.
 This modem should have a power cable connected (don't forget to check it's turned on) and the first light on the top left should be green (that's the circle with the lines and 3 dots at the end).